vk-cs-foundations-fall-25/shared-notes/notes/theory/complexity-slides.md

 - Repeatedly apply: gcd(x,y) = gcd(y, x mod y)
 - Runs in O(k²) time
 - Polynomial! → Relatively Prime ∈ P

 ---

+# Active Learning

+What other problems can you think of that are in P?

+---